Tommy Edman Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to surrender 91 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (92 total, 1.1 per game).

-- In his last appearance on Wednesday, the left-hander threw five innings against the Boston Red Sox, giving up one earned run while surrendering three hits.
+- The lefty's last time out came on Thursday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up three hits.

-- The 25-year-old has put up an ERA of 3.53, with 10.1 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.